HiteshRam666/Hybrid-Finance-RAG/README.md

 ## Project Overview

-The **Advanced Finance Bot** is a sophisticated Retrieval-Augmented Generation (RAG) system designed to answer finance-related questions using advanced hybrid retrieval techniques.
+The **Hybrid Finance RAG** is a sophisticated Retrieval-Augmented Generation (RAG) system designed to answer finance-related questions using advanced hybrid retrieval techniques.
 The system combines semantic search, BM25 keyword search, and cross-encoder reranking to provide accurate, context-aware responses from a knowledge base of financial documents.

 ### Key Features